H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 For features with geometry, the belief `where` axis records centroids and SRIDs derived from underlying WV GIS layers (PostgreSQL `msjarvisgis`, port **5432** ★ confirmed — PostGIS, 91 GB, 501 tables, 993 ZCTA centroids from `zcta_wv_centroids`).
 These values are streamed into ChromaDB `geospatialfeatures` metadata (`centroid_x`, `centroid_y`, `srid`) so that retrieval can respect spatial context and coordinate systems.
 All embeddings for `geospatialfeatures` use `all-minilm:latest` (384-dim) to maintain collection compatibility.

-**Community interaction records (`autonomous_learner`)** The `autonomous_learner` ChromaDB collection accumulates community interaction records produced by the autonomous learning subsystem (★ see §14.8 for current vector count from the March 28, 2026 full audit; baseline was 21,181 records as of March 18, growing ~288/day).
+**Community interaction records (`autonomous_learner`)** The `autonomous_learner` ChromaDB collection accumulates community interaction records produced by the autonomous learning subsystem.
+The historical item count of **21,181 records (last verified stable state: March 20, 2026, growing ~288/day)** represents the pre-crash baseline.
+Following the April 1, 2026 debug sprint, the learner has resumed accumulation: **57 items confirmed in the `autonomous_learning` collection post-fix**, with 4 completed cycles and 0 gap failures.
+Accumulation rate is expected to return to ~288/day as the learner continues healthy operation.
 These records are written separately from `background_rag_store` and represent a different hippocampal pathway: experiential, interaction-derived memory rather than structured GBIM entity promotion.
 They are queried at Phase 1.45 via `all-minilm:latest` semantic search on every production request.
-As of March 27, 2026, the AAPCAppE scraper first run has begun adding external-source documents to the ingest pipeline — see §14.3 and §14.8.

 **Program and institutional entities**
 Benefit programs, governance entities, and institutional structures can also be represented as GBIM entities with beliefs over what, for_whom, why, when, and authority.
 As those entities are promoted, they join the same hippocampal fabric as geospatial features, allowing queries to traverse both physical and institutional space.
 Community-validated resource data from `jarvis-local-resources-db` (port 5435) is also eligible for promotion into the GBIM + beliefs + Chroma pipeline.